 Too many of us overwhelm ourselves with the decluttering process.
-Let’s face it – It is hard to say goodbye to our stuff, but at the same time we know that we must.
+Let’s face it 一 it’s hard to say goodbye to our stuff, but at the same time we know that we must.
 There are ways to declutter in quicker and more efficient ways.

 What we found works best is to declutter in small sprints.
 Just a little bit per day goes a very long way to accomplish a lot.
 So here are a few ideas for the daily 5-minute declutter schedule.
 Pick just one thing per day, cross it off your list, and feel great.

-Old/Broken Electronics.
-Still have that Palm Pilot or old cordless phones sitting around and collecting dust? here is your chance to get rid of them for good.
+Still have that Palm Pilot or old cordless phones sitting around and collecting dust?
+Here is your chance to get rid of them for good.
 Some older/working electronics may have some market/collector value so if you want to do a quick check, ebay is likely your best bet.

-Coats & Jackets.
 When I buy a new coat, I rarely toss my old ones.
 As a result, we have a closet full of winter coats and jackets collecting dust.
-Consider donating coats to your favorite charity — they are especially in demand during the fall and can make someone else’s winter much warmer.
+Consider donating coats to your favorite charity 一 they are especially in demand during the fall and can make someone else’s winter much warmer.

 Remember, part of the process of decluttering is giving yourself permission to release the items from your house.
 In the case of every item above, you should not worry about the emotional attachment.
 They are impersonal things that have served their purpose and now it is time for them to be discarded.
 You might be surprised after you get through this list, what other items you find.